-Wildlife biologists have also found that access to trash shortens their hibernation period, simply because they’re enjoying the smorgasbord too much to sleep.
+Wildlife biologists have also found that access to trash shortens their hibernation period because they’re enjoying the smorgasbord too much to sleep.

 “Most bears have a natural rhythm where they’re going into hibernation in November, and they come out of hibernation the first part of April,” explained Truitt.
 “Bears that have easy access to trash are going into hibernation later and later.”

-This throws off their natural body rhythm, and can be detrimental to cubs, who are born in the den during hibernation.
+This throws off their natural body rhythm and can be detrimental to cubs born in the den during hibernation.

-Truitt makes it clear that human behavior has a direct effect on bear behavior.
-CPW works with local jurisdictions and bear advocacy organizations to take steps to make neighborhoods unappealing to bears.
+Truitt clarifies that human behavior has a direct effect on bear behavior.
+CPW works with local jurisdictions and bear advocacy organizations to make neighborhoods unappealing to bears.

-Lee feels the Boulder Bear Coalition is having an impact reducing human and bear conflicts, partially by educating citizens on how to make human territory unappealing, and even scary, to bears.
-She’s received calls from around the U.S. from people wanting to know how to emulate the success of her organization.
+Lee feels the Boulder Bear Coalition has an impact reducing human and bear conflicts, partially by educating citizens on making human territory unappealing and even scary to bears.
+She’s received calls from around the U.S. from people wanting to emulate her organization’s success.

 “We can be leaders in showing that if we’re smart and taking the right steps, we’re protecting bears in the future,” said Lee, “and we don’t have to be relying on wildlife officers to come in and deal with a crisis.”

 A bear-resistant trash can should be almost impossible for a hungry ursine to breach.
-It should even be hard for a human to get into.
+It should even be hard for a human.

-Boulder Canyon resident Zigy Kaluzny demonstrated this recently when he had to set a trash bag down, just to open the lid.
+Boulder Canyon resident Zigy Kaluzny demonstrated this recently when he had to set a trash bag down to open the lid.

 “It’s always a two-hand operation,” said Kaluzny as he dropped the bag into the can and firmly shut it.